UWC Procedures

 Introduction

-Yale University is committed to maintaining and strengthening an educational, employment, and living environment founded on civility and mutual respect.
+Yale University is committed to maintaining and strengthening an educational, employment,and living environment founded on civility and mutual respect.
 Sexual misconduct is antithetical to the standards and ideals of our community, and it is a violation of Yale policy and the disciplinary regulations of Yale College and the Graduate and Professional Schools.
 Sexual misconduct will not be tolerated.

 Individuals may also seek assistance from the University-Wide Committee on Sexual Misconduct (“UWC”), which is appointed by the provost and chaired by a tenured member of the faculty.
-The UWC and its professional staff are available to answer inquiries, work with the Deputy Title IX Coordinators to arrange supportive measures, fairly and expeditiously address formal complaints, and assist with alternative complaint resolutions.
-The work of the UWC is administered by the UWC Secretary.[1]
-The provost and the University Title IX Coordinator will meet regularly with the UWC chair to discuss the work of the UWC and the efficacy of these procedures.
+The UWC and its professional staff are available to answer inquiries, work with the Title IX Coordinators to arrange supportive measures, fairly and expeditiously address formal complaints, and assist with alternative resolutions to complaints.
+The work of the UWC is administered by the UWC Director (“Director”).The provost or provost designee and the University Title IX Coordinator will meet regularly with the UWC Chair to discuss the work of the UWC and the efficacy of these procedures.

-Individuals who have experienced sexual misconduct may also contact the SHARE Center and the Yale or New Haven Police Departments, in addition to seeking assistance from a Deputy Title IX Coordinator or the UWC.
+Individuals who have experienced sexual misconduct may also contact the SHARE Center and the Yale or New Haven Police Departments, in addition to seeking assistance from a Title IX Coordinator or the UWC.

 1. Reporting Allegations of Sexual Misconduct and Obtaining Supportive Measures

-The Deputy Title IX Coordinator will offer supportive measures, as appropriate, to the person who allegedly suffered misconduct (“the complainant”) and the person alleged to have committed the misconduct (“respondent”).[3]
+The Title IX Coordinator will offer supportive measures, as appropriate, to the person who allegedly suffered misconduct (“complainant”) and the person alleged to have committed the misconduct (“respondent”).
 Supportive measures are non-disciplinary, non- punitive, individualized services offered as appropriate, as reasonably available, and without fee or charge.
-These measures will be offered before or after the filing of a formal complaint or where no formal complaint has been filed.
+These measures will be offered before or after the filing of a formal complaint (including when a complaint is dismissed) or where no formal complaint has been filed.
 They are designed to restore or preserve equal access to Yale’s education programs and activities, without unreasonably burdening any of the parties.
 Supportive measures include measures designed to protect the safety of all parties, protect the safety of Yale’s educational environment, or deter sexual misconduct.
-Supportive measures may include, but are not limited to:

 • counseling;